Mucopolysaccharide Urine Analysis

 |Disease name||Hurler syndrome (MPS I), Hunter syndrome (MPS II), Sanfilippo syndrome (MPS III) , Morquio syndrome (MPS IV), Maroteaux Lamy syndrome (MPS VI), Sly syndrome (MPS VII)|

-The MPS analysis can be used as a screening tool for patients with a suspected MPS storage disorder.
-This analysis includes the MPS electrophoresis and quantitative, total glycosaminoglycans.
+The MPS urine analysis can be used as a screening tool for patients with a suspected MPS storage disorder.
+This analysis includes the quantification of individual glycosaminoglycans (chondroitin sulfate, dermatan sulfate, heparan sulfate, and keratan sulfate) as well as total GAGs.

 Quantitative total glycosaminoglycans can also be ordered separately and used to monitor patients with an MPS disorder who are receiving treatment such as enzyme replacement therapies.

-Quantitative analysis of mucopolysaccharides is performed using a 1,9-dimethylene blue (DMB) colorimetric reaction that is measure by spectrophotometry at a wavelength of 656 nm.
+Quantitative analysis of total glycosaminoglycans (GAGs) is performed using a 1,9-dimethylene blue (DMB) colorimetric reaction that is measured by spectrophotometry at a wavelength of 656 nm.
+GAG measurements are reported relative to the creatinine concentration in the patient's urine.

 An MPS Enzyme Panel is available to confirm a suspected MPS diagnosis.
 Each enzyme test can also be ordered individually.
 We also offer enzyme panels for Sanfilippo syndrome Types A-D and Morquio syndrome Types A and B.